Trump's threat of Venezuela military action could bolster Maduro

 The opposition, which controls a congress that has been neutered by Maduro's loyalist Supreme Court, boycotted last month's election of the new legislative superbody.

-Opposition leaders called instead for an early presidential election, which Maduro would likely lose as his popularity gets pummeled by the country's economic woes.
+Opposition leaders called instead for an early presidential election, which Maduro would likely lose as his popularity gets pummelled by the country's economic woes.

 Smilde said Trump's threat of military force put the Venezuelan opposition "on its heels" after a group of Latin American governments joined last week in reprimanding Maduro for sponsoring the July 30 election of the constituent assembly.